-Chronic obstructive pulmonary disease, or COPD, is a chronic inflammatory disease that causes cough with mucus, wheezing, shortness of breath or chest tightness, all of which make breathing difficult1-3.
+Chronic obstructive pulmonary disease, or COPD, is a chronic inflammatory disease that causes cough with mucus, wheezing, shortness of breath or chest tightness, all of which make breathing difficult.

-Two conditions, emphysema (which involves damage to the air sacs and leads to a lesser gas exchange in the lungs) and chronic bronchitis (which involves inflammation of the lining of the airways, causing thick mucus to build) are the most common conditions associated with COPD1-5.
+Two conditions, emphysema (which involves damage to the air sacs and leads to a lesser gas exchange in the lungs) and chronic bronchitis (which involves inflammation of the lining of the airways, causing thick mucus to build) are common conditions associated with COPD.

-Symptoms are most evident when significant lung damage has already occurred, and usually worsen with time1-3.
-Although COPD has no cure, proper medication and lifestyle changes can reduce some of its symptoms1,3.
+Symptoms are most evident when significant lung damage has already occurred, and usually worsen with time.
+Although COPD has no cure, proper medication and lifestyle changes can reduce some of its symptoms.

-It is estimated that 11 million Americans are affected by COPD, the third leading cause of death in the U.S. The disease is more common in people middle-age or older, although in can affect people under 401,5,6.
+It is estimated that 11 million Americans are affected by COPD, the third leading cause of death in the U.S. The disease is more common in people middle-age or older, although it can affect people under 40.

 The air we breathe enters the lungs through the bronchial tubes or airways.
 These are connected to smaller tubes (bronchioles) that end in small air sacs (alveoli).
 Oxygen then passes through the walls of air sacs to enter capillaries and move into the bloodstream.
 At the same time, carbon dioxide moves from the blood vessels into the air sacs.
 This process is called gas exchange.

 The symptoms may vary from person to person, and not everyone has all these symptoms.
-Some people may also experience episodes, called flares, in which the symptoms become worse and persist for at least several days1-4.
+Some people may also experience episodes, called flares, in which the symptoms become worse and persist for several days.

-Other potential COPD symptoms include a lack of energy, unintentional weight loss (in later stages), swelling in ankles, feet or legs, and cyanosis (lips or fingernails take on a bluish hue)1,3.
+Other possible COPD symptoms include a lack of energy; unintentional weight loss in later stages; swelling in ankles, feet or legs; and cyanosis (lips or fingernails take on a bluish hue).

-The cause of COPD is not fully understood5.
-However, long-term exposure to lung irritants damage the lungs and the airways1-5.
+The causes of COPD are not fully understood.
+However, long-term exposure to lung irritants damage the lungs and the airways.

-Other causes include second-hand smoke (exposure to tobacco smoke exhaled by others), air pollution, chemical fumes, or dust1,3,4.
+Other causes include second-hand smoke, such as exposure to tobacco smoke exhaled by others; air pollution; chemical fumes; or dust.

 COPD prevalence in adults

 Millions of Americans, and many millions more worldwide, are affected by COPD.
-Millions of others are thought to have this disease without knowing it, because they consider their increasing breathlessness and coughing to be a “normal” part of aging and don’t recognize such problems as symptoms1,4.
+Millions of others are thought to have this disease without knowing it because they consider their increasing breathlessness and coughing to be a normal part of aging and don’t recognize such problems as symptoms.

 In fact, the COPD Foundation puts the number of diagnosed and non-diagnosed U.S. adults with COPD at around 30 million people.

-In most cases, again, the diagnosis is made in middle-age adults who smoke or used to smoke1.
-But those with long-term exposure to harmful fumes in the workplace or home, and to second-hand smoke, may also develop the disease, as could those with genetic risk factors1-4.
+In most cases, again, the diagnosis is made in middle-age adults who smoke or used to smoke.
+But those with long-term exposure to harmful fumes in the workplace or home, and to second-hand smoke, may also develop the disease, as could those with genetic risk factors.

 COPD News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.